The postmodernist lingoSue Afutu

-Post modernists believe that there is no absolute truth.
+Postmodernists believe that there is no absolute truth.
 Really?
-Imagine having a conversation with someone and before you proceed they raise a placard that says ” before we proceed with this conversation i want you to know that there is no absolute truth “.
+Imagine having a conversation with someone and before you proceed they raise a placard that says ” I want you to know that there is no absolute truth “.
 Wow, that statement in itself is an absolute statement and accepting that theory lends support to the view that there are some absolute truths!

 There are many who have heard the message of salvation but have decided to harden their hearts because of the deceitfulness of sin.

 A story is told of a man called Zaccheus in the Bible.
-Zaccheus was a tax collector who had been written off by the society of his day for collecting more taxes than he should.
+He was a tax collector who had been written off by the society of his day for collecting more taxes than he should.
 The excess tax went to enrich himself.
-When Zaccheus heard that Jesus was passing by, he climbed on a sycamore tree to see Jesus.
-Jesus approached him and said, Zaccheus today i would dine with you at your house much to the anger and the dismay of on lookers.
-Zaccheus was over joyed and the rest is history.
+When he heard that Jesus was passing by, he climbed on a sycamore tree to see him.
+Jesus approached him and said, Zaccheus today i would dine with you at your house much to the anger and the dismay of on-lookers.
+Zaccheus was overjoyed and the rest is history.
 (Luke 19: 1 – 10).
-Jesus stands at the doors of our hearts and he knocks.
+Jesus stands at the doors of our hearts and knocks.
 And to whoever opens, he comes in and dines with the person.
 (Rev 3:20)

-The knowledge of the Lordship of Jesus is revealed to our hearts and we confess it with our mouth.
+The knowledge of the Lordship of Jesus is revealed to our hearts and we confess it with our mouths.
 (Rom 10:10)